Laser resurfacing is a procedure that uses laser methods to improve skin appearance or treat slight facial defects by removing layers of skin.

 - Fraxel Repair: An ablative fractionated laser uses carbon dioxide to treat more severe cases.
 This type goes deeper into the skin to target wrinkles, acne scarring, and texture.
 However, it requires more extensive downtime because it is the most powerful.

 Your doctor will choose the appropriate type for you according to your skin’s needs.
 Click here to book your free appointment at HayatMed with one of the best dermatologists in Turkey.

 How does it work?

-The mechanism of the treatment is the same, regardless of the chosen method.
-The energy that comes from the lasers creates mini columns of thermic destruction in the skin, which encourage the growth of new, healthy skin cells to replace the damaged cells.
+The treatment mechanism is the same regardless of the chosen method.
+The energy from the lasers creates mini columns of thermic destruction in the skin, encouraging the growth of new, healthy skin cells to replace the damaged cells.

 What are the reasons for using Fraxel lasers?

 This procedure can treat several skin defects.
 The most common reasons for using it

 - Sun damage.

 - Acne scars.

 Most People commonly have lasers applied to their entire faces.
 However, the décolletage, neck, hands, and arms are also treated.